THANK YOU FOR PARTICIPATING IN OUR RESEARCH SURVEY - RESULTS AND RECOMMENDATIONS WILL BE ANNOUNCED SOON!

 3. Collation of data around research grant applications and research outputs in Queen’s

-This research is important as it will generate knowledge and policy recommendations as we move into the new academic year.
+This research was important as it will help to generate knowledge and policy recommendations moving forward.

 1. | Has the pandemic/lockdown caused a gendered impact on workload and productivity, particularly for academic staff? |